MicrosoftDocs/VBA-Docs/access/Concepts/Date-Time/calculate-elapsed-time.md

 ```

-## Comparing Date Data
+## Compare date data

 Because dates and times are stored together as double-precision numbers, you may receive unexpected results when you compare Date/Time data.
 For example, if you type the following expression in the Immediate window , you receive a **False** (0) result even if today's date is 7/11/2006:

 ```vb
 ?
 Now()=DateValue("7/11/2006")
 ```

 The **[Now](../../../language/reference/User-Interface-Help/now-function.md)** function returns a double-precision number representing the current date and time.
 However, the **[DateValue](../../../language/reference/User-Interface-Help/datevalue-function.md)** function returns an integer number representing the date but not a fractional time value.
 As a result, **Now** equals **DateValue** only when **Now** returns a time of 00:00:00 (12:00:00 A.M.).

 To receive accurate results when you compare date values, use one of the following functions.
 To test each function, type it in the Immediate window, substitute the current date for 7/11/2006, and then press ENTER:

 To return an integer value, use the **[Date](../../../language/reference/User-Interface-Help/date-function.md)** function:

 ```vb
 ?Date()=DateValue("7/11/2006")
 ```

 To remove the fractional portion of the **Now** function, use the **[Int](../../../language/reference/User-Interface-Help/int-fix-functions.md)** function:

 ```vb